- Form a Company Now! +

 The benefits of a Delaware LLC are well known.
 The liability protection is unparalleled and the formalities are kept to a minimum.
 Harvard Business Services, Inc. has been helping entrepreneurs form LLCs and corporations since 1981.
 Forming a Delaware LLC is an efficient, legal option for anyone in the world, with the exception of residents of restricted countries, as maintained by the U.S. Department of the Treasury.

 We can also obtain EIN (Employer’s Identification Number) so your company is ready to do business on Amazon.
-Please note that if you do not have a U.S. address or Social Security Number, you will be required to provide a copy of the passport for the person listed as the responsible party once you have submitted your order.
+Please note that if you do not have a U.S. address or Social Security Number, you will be required to provide a copy of the passport or government-issued ID for the person listed as the responsible party once you have submitted your order.

 There are annual costs associated with owning a Delaware company, as there are with most states.
 In Delaware, LLCs must pay an annual $300 Franchise Tax, which is the sole requirement for the company’s Annual Report.
 The company must also maintain a Registered Agent in Delaware.
 Harvard offers this service for an industry-best $50 per year.